KIT-CMS/TauFakeFactors/README.md

     ---|---|---
-    `channel` | `string` | tau pair decay channels ("et", "mt", "tt") `use_embedding` | `bool` | True if embedded sample should be used, False if only MC sample should be used
+    `channel` | `string` | tau pair decay channels ("et", "mt", "tt") `use_embedding` | `bool` | True if embedded sample should be used, False if only MC sample should be used `use_center_of_mass_bins` | `bool` | Changes the x-data that is entering FF and correction calculation.
+If set then a center of mass value is used for the x-data, calculated from events entering the corresponding bin.
+If not set, the bin centers are used.
+Default is set to True. <br> <br>This will not affect FF and correction calculation that are set to `"binwise"` (the x-data values although displayed in plots are not used)

 * In `target_processes` the processes for which FFs should be calculated (normally for QCD, Wjets, ttbar) are defined. \
   Each target process needs some specifications: